-- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Servers > Policies.

-Step 3 Expand the node for the organization where you want to create the policy.
+- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Servers > Policies. - Step 3 Expand the node for the organization where you want to create the policy.

-- Step 4 Right-click KVM Management Policies and select Create KVM Management Policy. - Step 5 In the Create KVM Management Policy dialog box: - a) Enter a unique name and description for the policy. - b) In the vMedia Encryption field, choose whether to enable vMedia encryption. - c) In the KVM Port field, enter a port number between 1024 and 49151 for KVM.
+- Step 4 Right-click KVM Management Policies and select Create KVM Management Policy. - Step 5 In the Create KVM Management Policy dialog box: - a) Enter a unique name and description for the policy. - b) In the vMedia Encryption field, choose whether to enable vMedia encryption.